Dissidence, collective relationality, and the pluralized bodies beyond one and the same

 accompanied with a photograph of the Athens Polytechnic uprising in 1973.

 “Ηow to live a life in an inhabitable world?”, Judith Butler asks.
 Drawing on Max Scheler’s renderings on the tragic as a phenomenon under which certain experiences are gathered (On the phenomenon of the tragic), she speculates that the tragic has a viral character.
 Like the virus, she marks, the tragic encircles us and discloses a future of the world.
 How do we contest an inhabitable world of contemporary predicaments of power such as imperialist globalization, financialisation, capitalist governmentality, war biopolitics, and the emergence of authoritarianism in Western democracies?
+Antigone/Antigone in the context of our research here becomes a performative resource of critical discourses in relation to witnessing, trauma, hierarchies of mourning, and the narrativization of the unspeakable.

 The three photos above were taken by our research team member Alkisti Efthymiou during the feminist rally in Santiago, Chile, on March 8th, 2020.
 On the third photo, the text reads: “Go away from Ithaca, Penelope.
 The sea is yours too.”

-The current Greek government in its law making function criminalized the constitutional right for public embodied protest.
-This ban was the precursor of another recent law in February 2021 against the public university that aimed to undermine drastically its autonomous and democratic character.
+So, the conservative Greek government in its law-making function criminalized the constitutional right for public embodied protest.
+This ban was the precursor of another law in February 2021 against the public university that aimed to undermine drastically its autonomous and democratic character.
 From a space of free and critical thought, this law intents to transform the university to a disciplined and penitentiary mechanism.
 The governmental imposition of armed and in uniform police in campus captures the deeply repressive character of the neoliberal university they intend to impose.
 The governmental and media narrative that depicts the university as unlawful tries to criminalize it so it can be controled and cleaned from the ‘hegemony of leftist thought’.
 The newly formed movement against the policing of academic life in Greece is uniting voices with the international initiative ‘defund the police’.
 This is a police that produces racist violence as the movement Black Lives Matter has uncovered.
 The governmental directive “law and order” undermines the agonistic gains of a constitutionally democratic university.
 This aberration makes again relevant the all times revolutionary claim Bread-Education-Liberty.

 Feminist strike on March 8th, 2021, at Syntagma square, Athens.